ATLUTDVIPs/Logger/README.md

 ```

 Call the call, setting the overall logging level.
 Levels include: "Debug", "Info", "Warning", "Error", or "Critical"
-The script will then take those values and convert them into teh logging levels.  ex:  logging.DEBUG.
+The script will then take those values and convert them into the logging levels.  ex:  logging.DEBUG.
 I do that to prevent the calling script from also having to include logging.

 This will also create a log file matching the name of the calling script.
 ex:  If the script is test.py, then a log file will be created in the same directory, under /logs/test.log